 Lease expense is recognized on a straight-line basis over the expected lease term.
 Lease and non-lease components are generally not accounted for separately.
-We have elected the short-term exemption for contracts with lease terms of 12 months or less.

 Our lease agreements primarily relate to operating leases for office space we use in our operations.
 Certain of our leases include renewal options and/or termination options that we did not consider in the determination of the right-of-use asset or the lease liability as we did not believe it was reasonably certain that we would exercise such options.